-Founded in 1958 by David Rockefeller, the Downtown-Lower Manhattan Association is a membership organization of key Downtown stakeholders committed to a vibrant business community.
-It serves as a networking platform for senior corporate and non-profit executives, as well as a public policy forum and powerful advocate for Lower Manhattan.
+Founded in 1958 by David Rockefeller, the Downtown-Lower Manhattan Association is a membership organization of key Downtown stakeholders committed to a dynamic business community.
+For over 50 years, we’ve served as a powerful networking platform for senior corporate and non-profit executives, as well as a public policy forum and effective advocate for Lower Manhattan.

-In the early years, this meant activating the corporate community to reinvigorate Lower Manhattan through paradigm-shifting public projects and prescient private development.
-The D-LMA challenged the classic notion of a world-class business district with calls for the inclusion of housing, schools, and parkland in the 1993 Lower Manhattan Plan.
-It also spurred the creation of the largest Business Improvement District in North America, the Alliance for Downtown New York.
+In the early years, the D-LMA activated the corporate community to reinvigorate Lower Manhattan through paradigm-shifting public projects and prescient private development.
+We challenged the classic notion of a world-class business district with calls for the inclusion of housing, schools, and parkland in the 1993 Lower Manhattan Plan.
+We also spurred the creation of the largest business improvement district in North America, the Alliance for Downtown New York.

 Since September 11, 2001, the D-LMA has worked closely with community and government leaders to rebuild and modernize Lower Manhattan’s infrastructure.
-Most recently, the D-LMA has led the charge for the Fulton Transit Center and a direct connection from Lower Manhattan to Newark Airport, as well as for government projects, policies and reforms that affirm Lower Manhattan as a location of choice for the current and next generation of businesses, opinion makers and investors.
+Most recently, the D-LMA led the charge for the completion of the World Trade Center site, the Fulton Transit Center and a direct connection from Lower Manhattan to Newark Airport.
+We’ve also worked tirelessly for government projects, policies and reforms that affirm Lower Manhattan as the premier location for the current and next generation of businesses, opinion makers and investors.

-The D-LMA has partnered with prominent organizations like ABNY, REBNY and RPA with a singularity of purpose — to preserve, prepare and promote Lower Manhattan as a great place to do business.
+The D-LMA has partnered with prominent organizations like ABNY, REBNY and RPA and others with a singularity of purpose — to preserve, prepare and promote Lower Manhattan as a great place to do business.